Head of the Department of Chemical Engineering

-"Our laboratory emphasizes the molecular design and synthesis of self-assembling polymeric systems for a range of electro-optical, electro-mechanical and biological applications.
+"Our laboratory emphasizes the molecular design and synthesis of self-assembling polymeric systems for a range of biological applications.
 In cancer research, we focus on the generation of polymer-based films and nanoparticles for drug delivery.
 Nanoparticles have the potential to protect drugs in the blood stream during delivery so that they are not prematurely broken down or excreted.
-They increase solubility, accessibility and longevity so that a potent drug can more easily reach the tumor.
+They increase solubility, accessibility, and longevity so that a potent drug can more easily reach the tumor.
 We have developed ways to create combination nanoparticles that contain siRNA, which can silence or block a gene that enables tumors to be resistant to drugs, and a chemotherapy agent.
 We have also been designing nanoparticles with outer surfaces that bind specifically to different kinds of cells, including tumor and immune cells, to create improved immunotherapies against cancer.
 We are especially interested in using these tools to address challenging cancers, including ovarian cancer and glioblastoma."

 Prof. Hammond's research interests include:

 In our research group, we use the principles of electrostatic assembly in polymers, and directed self-assembly to create drug delivery systems that can provide unique modes of release in which drugs are co-delivered or delivered in sequence to targeted cells, and by which tumor cells are targeted using multiple modes.
 We have continued to use this approach to develop nanoparticles capable of delivering combination therapies for ovarian cancer, as well as difficult to treat breast, lung and brain cancers.